cachix/docs.cachix.org/source/garbage-collection.rst

 It deletes **the oldest entries** up until your storage limit.

-Due to a `known Nix bug <https://github.com/NixOS/nix/issues/3534>`_, we will never serve a :term:`narinfo` that does not contain full closure (all dependencies).
+Due to a `known Nix bug <https://github.com/NixOS/nix/issues/3534>`_, Cachix will never serve a :term:`narinfo` that does not contain full closure (all dependencies).